mattneary/Tarpits-Abstraction/README.md

 Tarpits & Abstraction
 =====================
+View early versions of the beginning chapters as pdfs in the `build/pdfs/` folder.

 Tarpits & Abstraction is a book beginning with a discussion on Turing Machines and Lambda Calculus, and then exploring layers of abstraction, cross-interpreting, and compiling until the reader can understand computation at any layer of abstraction.

 Currently, it is planned to have a preface (*A Tale of Two Theories*) and six parts: